pmatulis/microovn/docs/reference/security.rst

 ----------------
 The main components of MicroOVN, Open vSwitch (OVS) and Open Virtual Network (OVN), comes from the Ubuntu distribution.
-Releases of MicroOVN in stable :ref:`snap channels` that align with Ubuntu Long Term Support (LTS) releases, receive the same level of support throughout the lifetime of the corresponding Ubuntu LTS release.
+Releases of MicroOVN in stable that align with Ubuntu Long Term Support (LTS) releases, receive the same level of support throughout the lifetime of the corresponding Ubuntu LTS release.
 Please refer to the `Ubuntu lifecycle and release cadence`_ documentation for more information.